Ref.: Mr Keith Hackett

 Denmark had been solid if not sparkling during their 2-0 win in Bulgaria, their first of the qualifiers.
 Greece had done well in the latter parts of their 0-0 home match against Romania, having been the inferior side for about an hour.
 They stood no chance by now for qualification, but were still seen as a tricky opponent for the Danish, who had struggled to return from Athens with a point on the opening day of the group seven months earlier.
 In each of their last three qualification tournaments, Denmark had surrendered just one point from their home campaigns.
 This time around, Bulgaria had already collected a point in 'Parken, so were they to follow their own pattern, they would win their remaining two home matches.
 They would remember well how the Greeks had won 1-0 in Copenhagen in the qualifiers ahead of the '82 World Cup, and would be adament not to suffer the same fate again.
 Traditionally, Greece had not travelled well, even if they had won an away qualifier here and there during the first half of the 80s.
 Apart from that win in Denmark, however, a two point return had come from travels to minnows Luxembourg and Cyprus, the latter admittedly a country that sees the Greeks as their main footballing rivals.
 They had also recorded a win in Budapest during the '84 qualifiers.

 Importantly, Denmark had available to them again the world wide recognized talent of their no 10 Michael Laudrup.
 For the first time ever in a qualifying match, he would take to the field alongside his younger brother Brian, another remarkable Danish talent, and someone whose footballing future had already seen a lot of speculation.
 He was still with Danish champions Brøndby, but he had been said to be eager to test himself abroad.
 The Danish league, played by the calendar year, had still not reached its halfway stage.
-Absent from last time out in Sofia was left-sided full-back/flank man Jan Heintze.
+Absent from last time out in Sofia was left-sided full-back/flank man Jan Heintze due to suspension.
+He had accumulated two yellow cards so far in the qualification.
 Piontek had drafted Anderlecht's wide midfielder Henrik Andersen into the squad to compensate for the loss of the PSV player.
 Andersen, 24, already had 14 caps to his name, and had indeed represented the Danish during the Mexico World Cup.
 Young Vejle midfielder Henrik Risom had to give way as he was left out of the squad.

 Greece had strong midfielder Tasos Mitropoulos available after his one match suspension following two yellow cards from the first two matches.
 He had been replaced by Olympiakos team mate Savvidis for the home match against Romania, but Savvidis had to be content with a place on the subs' bench for this tie in Copenhagen, as Georgiadis chose to re-install Mitropoulos to the midfield, and even gave him the captain's armband despite Saravakos' presence.
 Other than that, it would again appear that Tsaloukhidis, a third central defender against the Danish in Athens, would take up a midfield anchor role, as seen against Romania.